Plan: noun — a detailed formulation of a program of action.

 - You may also have seen ways your environment (your various places) may help or hinder you reaching those goals.

-- It may help to think about one product goal at a time and write down whatever intermediate goals and actions will be necessary to meet them.
+- It may help to think about one product goal at a time and write whatever intermediate goals and actions will be necessary to meet them.

 - With your “new, improved” list of actions and goals, your new goals may also raise new actions to take.
 Write those down too.